Goshido/android-vulkan/docs/script-component.md

 ## <a id="method-on-actor-constructed">`OnActorConstructed ( self, actor )`</a>

-Oprtional user provided event handler in the subclass implementaion.
+Optional user provided event handler in the subclass implementaion.
 The method will be called by the engine after creation and appending of all components to the current [_Actor_](./actor.md) instance.
 The event graph is presented [here](#event-calling-order).

 **Note:** If [_Actor_](./actor.md) instance contains several [_ScriptComponent_](./script-component.md) instances the invocation order of `OnActorConstructed` for those components is undefined.
 That means that it's safe to query and find components attached to current [_Actor_](./actor.md) instance.
 But it's not safe to call any methods or read/modify any properties in the sibling components.
 They could not be initialized yet.